Solute carrier organic anion transporter family member 2A1

 Solute carrier organic anion transporter family member 2A1, also known as the prostaglandin transporter (PGT), is a protein that in humans is encoded by the SLCO2A1 gene.

 This gene encodes a prostaglandin transporter that is a member of the 12-membrane-spanning organic anion-transporting polypeptide superfamily of transporters.
 The encoded protein may be involved in mediating the uptake and clearance of prostaglandins in numerous tissues.

 Clinical relevance

-Mutations in this gene have been shown to cause primary hypertrophic osteoarthropathy.
+Mutations in this gene have been shown to cause primary hypertrophic osteoarthropathy, specific form of chronic enteropathy.